 We don’t have a fixed training budget, and you’re given the freedom to spend what you think is right.

-The only caveat is you need to use the advice process (covered in this handbook) before spending.
+For any spend under £500, you don't need to seek advice, however for anything over £500 you should use the advice process – which includes speaking to the finance team.
+More information on spending processes is available here.
 It’s important for your team to be able to have input into whether they believe it to be valuable, and they may also be able to point you in other directions you haven’t explored.

 Every six months we run 360 reviews, through our custom platform.

 360s are aligned to our values, and the various behaviours you may demonstrate by living them on a day-to-day basis.